intel/auto-round/examples/language-modeling/README.md

 Step-by-Step
 ============

-This document presents step-by-step instructions for autoround.
+This document presents step-by-step instructions for auto-round.

 # Prerequisite